 Kim Zachman also grew up in a small town in Tennessee, but a different one than Lisa Tyre’s.
 She sold her first book at the age of six… to her grandmother for 10 cents.
 She’s never forgotten the rush that came with that literary success.

 As a field support representative for Scholastic Book Fairs, Kim visits schools in the Atlanta area and helps them with their fairs.
 Her favorite part of the job is spreading the word about great books to the media specialists, teachers and students.

 Kim is also a freelance writer and 150 of her articles and essays have appeared in more than 25 print and online publications.
 A couple of years ago, she decided to give into her secret ambition to be a children’s writer.
 With the help of her agent, John Rudolph of Dystel, Goderich & Bourret, she hopes to add “published author” to her LinkedIn page soon.

 Kim lives in the Atlanta area with her husband, two teenage daughters and their mostly adorable dog.
 She’s a member of SCBWI and Atlanta Writer’s Club.

-Debbie lived on three coasts growing up – California, Long Island and Florida.
-She began her fifteen year career in advertising at J. Walter Thompson in Los Angeles and also worked in Cleveland and Atlanta.
+Debbie has lived on three coasts from California to Long Island to Florida.
+She began her advertising career at J. Walter Thompson and now writes for children from picture books through middle grade.
 Debbie loves to travel and learn how people choose to work, live and play and has been known to ask complete strangers about their life story.

-Debbie is rep’d by Storm Literary Agency.
-When not writing, she can be found playing ball in the house with her husband and two energetic kids.
-From whiffle ball to basketball and riding scooters, she’s proud to say in nine years only two items have broke . . . totally worth it.
+She lives in Atlanta with her husband, children, dog and scary-smart Alexa.
+When not writing, Debbie can be found playing ball in the house, from whiffle ball to basketball and riding scooters.
+She’s proud to say in thirteen years only two items have broke . . . totally worth it.

-So if Debbie writes from personal experience, “it’s nothing personal . . . it’s business”.
+So if Debbie writes from her own experiences, “it’s nothing personal . . . it’s business”.
 Ba-da-bing.
 She is a member of SCBWI and The Atlanta Writers Club.

 L.S.
 Bridgers is an attorney and writer of middle grade fiction.
 She was born in the U.S. but raised in Rome Italy.